 We are exposed to both translation and transaction risk.
-In addition, transactions are carried out in currencies other than UK Sterling
+In addition, transactions are carried out in currencies other than UK Sterling.

-The majority of our revenues are currently denominated in Indian Rupees, whilst the majority of our costs are denominated in UK Sterling
+The majority of our revenues are currently denominated in Indian Rupees and USD, whilst the majority of our operating costs are denominated in UK Sterling, with production costs being in Indian Rupees and USD.

-- Whilst most of the Group's customers are invoiced in Indian Rupees, we also contract the manufacture of our hardware in Indian Rupees and this partially offsets the risk - In Thailand, we sell in US dollars with cost of sales also being paid in US dollars - Connode Sweden mainly operates in SEK with customers paying and suppliers being paid in the same currency.
-The only exception is the UK smart metering project which is paid in UK Sterling
+- Whilst most of the Group's customers are invoiced in Indian Rupees, we also contract the manufacture of our hardware in Indian Rupees and this partially offsets the risk. - In Thailand, and the MENA region, we sell in US dollars with cost of sales also being paid in US dollars. - Connode Sweden mainly operates in SEK with customers paying and suppliers being paid in the same currency.
+The only exception is the UK smart metering project which is paid in UK Sterling.